r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 ## 2. Image Alt Attribute

+Always add alt tags to your images.
 Image alt tags are extremely important.
 It looks something like this:

 ```html
     <img src="someimage.jpg" alt="Image of a flower"> </img>